joshuaeckroth/csci111-website/labs/_posts/2017-10-05-group-project-1.markdown

 - a goal
 - keyboard and/or mouse control
 - a way to lose
-- a way to restar the game
+- a way to restart the game
 - images
 - at least somewhat visually appealing